Student Tuition, Fees, and Assessments

 Payment Methods

-Mailed payments should be sent at least five business days prior to the due date.
+Mailed payments should be sent at least ten business days prior to the due date.
 The student name and University ID Number (UIN) must be written on the check.
 A printed copy of the payment stub must be included to ensure proper credit.
 Payments may be mailed to the following location:

 University of Illinois Payment Center